Share This Article

 That’s a common question, because believe it or not, having too much in your emergency fund can be as troublesome as having too little.
-Let’s talk about what is an emergency fund, how much should it be, and where should you keep it.
+But let’s start at the beginning:

 What is an emergency fund?